-Virginia Code section 8.01-2 includes the following persons as a "civil actions:
+Virginia Code section 8.01-2 includes the following persons as a "person under a disability" in civil actions:

 - 1. A person convicted of a felony during the period of confinement; - 2.
 A person under the age of 18 years; - 3.
 An incapacitated person as defined in section 37.2-1000; - 4.
-An incompetent ex-service person under section 37.2-102, or - Any other person who, upon motion by any party to a section to be, (i) incapable of taking proper care of his person, (ii) managing his estate; (iii) otherwise unable to def this age or temporary or permanent impairment, who phy impairment caused by substance abuse.
+An incompetent ex-service person under section 37.2-1016; or - 5.
+Any other person who, upon motion by any party to an action or suit, or by interest, is determined to be, (i) incapable of taking proper care of his person; (ii) incapable of properly handling or managing his estate; (iii) otherwise unable to defend his property or legal rights either because of age or temporary or permanent impairment, whether physical, mental, or both, including impairment caused by substance abuse.